URSec/Kage/readme.md

 2. Install OpenOCD.
 3. Install a serial terminal and configure the parameters to match the STM32 discovery board.
 We use `minicom`.
+4. Install the `colorama` Python module, required by the automated
+script: `pip install colorama`.
-4. Open the serial terminal in another window.
+5. Open the serial terminal in another window.
-5. Enter the `scripts` directory and run `python run-benchmarks.py`.
+6. Enter the `scripts` directory and run `python run-benchmarks.py`.
 To learn about the script's optional arguments, run `python run-benchmarks.py -h`.